openintegrationhub/Data-and-Domain-Models/MasterDataModels/README.md

 - All use cases for the different integration scenarios between the involved applications can be matched and the data of all those applications can be mapped to the model.
 - The model is generic and it can be extended on the application level.

-Using the OIH's (optional) _Data Hub_, a OMDM enables a _Master Data Management_ for the respective domain by centrally storing the data of the integrated applications.
+Using the OIH's (optional) _Data Hub_, an OMDM enables a _Master Data Management_ for the respective domain by centrally storing the data of the integrated applications.

 ## 3. Structure